orbisgis/orbisparents/orbisparent/README.md

 # OrbisParent

-This project is the root of all the Orbisgis projects.
+This project is the root of all the OrbisGIS projects.
 It contains a parent pom with the dependency and plugin management and a basic `site.xml` file used for the reporting site generation.

 ### Building

 To build with plugin/dependency version check, use the maven goal `versions:display-plugin-updates versions:display-dependency-updates`.
-To generate the reporting site, use the maven goal `site:effective-site site site:deploy`
+To generate the reporting site, use the maven goal `site:effective-site site site:deploy`.

 ### Versions